our-story-media/ourstory-resources/doc_gen/guide/troubleshooting.md

 ## Android Application

-If you try the following steps and still have trouble connecting to the Our Story Dashboard, try disabling the Windows Firewall.
+If you try the following steps and still have trouble connecting to the Indaba Dashboard, try disabling the Windows Firewall.
 This often can fix these issues, but is not recommended as a first step.

 ### Errors